pantheon-systems/documentation/source/content/guides/drupal-9-to-build-tools.md

 reviewed: "2022-03-10"
 ---

-In this guide, we will migrate a Drupal with Composer site (site created via Pantheon dashboard or Terminus) to a Build Tools based site.
+This guides shows you how to migrate a Composer-based Drupal site (site created via Pantheon dashboard or Terminus) to a Build Tools-based site.

 ## Overview

 Drupal 9 sites on Pantheon have [Integrated Composer](/integrated-composer) built-in to manage site dependencies.
-A Build Tools based Drupal 9 site has besides that, an external repository and a Continuous Integration workflow setup.
+A Drupal 9 site with Build Tools also provides site dependency management, as well as an external repository and a Continuous Integration workflow setup.

 The goals of this migration are:

-1. Create a new Drupal site in Pantheon using Terminus Build Tools plugin
+1. Create a new Drupal site in Pantheon using the [Terminus Build Tools plugin](https://github.com/pantheon-systems/terminus-build-tools-plugin)

-1. Import your existing codebase, database and files into it
+1. Import your existing codebase, database, and files into your new site

 ## Will This Guide Work for Your Site?